jonaylor89/ush/README.md

 ---

 **Note**: This is experimental software.
-Use responsibly and be mindful of local regulations regarding ultrasonic emissions.
+Use responsibly and be mindful